yonglehou/echo-net/README.md

 All messages echoed to the `console` have a very ephemeral life span: 1 hour.

+## Goals
+- Give developers the ability to inform their managers explicitly about their producitivty, and get in their way as little as possible.
+Not at all, if possible.

 # planned features
 - Private channels
 - Ability to prevent messages from being deleted.